brunoV/karma/README.md

 ## Database

 Karma uses SQLite as its backend by default.
-At startup, it will create a database file on the service folder called `karma.db`.
+At startup, it will create a `karma.db` file in the service folder.

-You can change the storage engine in the `database` section of the `karma.yml` config file; simply pick a diferent JDBC URL string and driver.
+You can change the storage engine (among other things) in the `database` section of the `karma.yml` config file; simply pick a diferent JDBC URL string and driver.